Sacred Destinations

 Maalula means "the entrance" in Aramaic, referring to its dramatic location at the entrance to a rocky gorge.
 Maalula perches on the slopes of the Kalamun Mountains at an altitude of 1,500 meters, overlooking a vast green carpet of fig trees, flowering damsons, grapevines and poplar trees.
 In addition to its important monasteries, the village is an attraction in itself: visitors invariably remark on the unique feeling of living history and the suspension of time in Maalula.

 The convent of Mar Sarkis retains its historic feel and owns an interesting collection of religious icons from the 16th to the 18th century including one of the Virgin Mary and another of the martyrs Sergius and Bacchus.
-The nuns, some of whom speak English, will show you around.
+The nuns, some of whom speak English, show visitors around.

 Further down in the village is the Greek Orthodox monastery of St. Thecla (Mar Takla).
 Thecla was the daughter of a Seleucid prince and a young disciple of St. Paul whose dramatic life story is told in the apocryphal, and possibly legendary, Acts of Paul and Thecla.
 She is believed to be buried in the mountain just above the monastery.
 On the road that leaves the the village, look for a steep path on the right that leads to a terrace where a small waterfall welcomes the pilgrims.